qiime2/docs/source/upgrade.rst

        docker pull qiime2/core:2017.6

 Amazon AWS
+    If you did not create your AWS instance using one of the :doc:`official QIIME 2 AMIs <install/virtual/aws>`, you should refer  to the Linux (Native Installation) upgrading instructions.
-    In a shell on the remote AWS machine, run the following command:
+    Otherwise, in a shell on the remote AWS machine, run the following command:

     .. command-block::
        :no-exec: